 Larry Tolchinsky’s Tip:

 When is it too soon to start considering your options in a possible default on your home?
 Never.
 It’s never too soon to start thinking about what might happen once a foreclosure lawsuit is filed – it’s never too early to be planning strategies to fight against losing your home.
 Foreclosure defense is complicated and each case is different.
 Florida law is changing all the time in this area.
-We write about this being the Wild Wild West these days because things are really are in such a mess.

-If you have questions or comments, please feel free to Chat with Larry in the comments below, at firstname.lastname@example.org or (954) 458-8655.
+Do you have questions or comments?
+Then please feel free to send Larry an email or call him now at (954) 458-8655.